 \section{Abstract}

 Precise measurements of cosmic microwave background (CMB) polarization require rigorous control of instrumental systematics.
-For the South Pole Telescope's third-generation camera (SPT-3G), which observes at 95, 150, and 220~GHz, accurate characterization of the beam---the instrument's point spread function---is critical for understanding the polarized mm-wave sky.
-Here, we present direct measurements of SPT-3G's polarized beam response using observations of 100 polarized extragalactic point sources.
+For the South Pole Telescope's third-generation camera (SPT-3G), which observes in three frequency bands roughly centered on 95, 150, and 220~GHz, accurate characterization of the beam---the instrument's point spread function---is critical for understanding the polarized mm-wave sky.
+Here, we present direct measurements of SPT-3G's polarized beam response using observations of 100 bright extragalactic point sources.
 Previous SPT-3G CMB power spectrum analyses introduced a phenomenological parameter $\betapol$ to describe the degree of polarization preserved in beam sidelobes.
 These analyses found evidence for significant depolarization driven by the requirement of polarization power spectrum consistency between different frequency bands.
-Our direct measurements yield $\betapol = 0.90 \pm 0.10$ at 95~GHz, $1.01 \pm 0.12$ at 150~GHz, and $0.81 \pm 0.29$ at 220~GHz, indicating minimal sidelobe depolarization.
+Our direct measurements yield $\betapol = 0.89 \pm 0.10$ at 95~GHz, $1.08 \pm 0.10$ at 150~GHz, and $0.90 \pm 0.22$ at 220~GHz, indicating minimal sidelobe depolarization.
 We validate these results through extensive systematic tests including Bayesian posterior sampling versus frequentist bootstrap resampling, real-space versus Fourier-space analysis, and variations on temperature-to-polarization leakage handling, covariance determination, and source selection.
-When compared to values inferred from previous cosmological analyses, which favored significant depolarization to resolve inter-frequency power spectrum inconsistencies, we find a mild tension of $1.9\sigma$.
+When compared to values inferred from previous cosmological analyses, which favored significant depolarization to resolve inter-frequency power spectrum inconsistencies, we find an effective difference of $1.3\sigma$.
 However, this apparent discrepancy is dependent on the beam modeling, as our point source-based analysis derives much of its constraining power on $\betapol$ from higher multipoles than the power spectrum analysis.
 These measurements therefore admit three explanations for the frequency-dependent residuals observed in the power spectrum analysis: a statistical fluctuation, the need for more sophisticated polarized beam models, or systematics other than beam depolarization.

-\keywords{Cosmic microwave background --- Cosmology: observations --- Instrumentation: polarimeters}
+\keywords{Cosmic microwave background --- Cosmology: observations --- Instrumentation: polarimeters \\ \\ }